-How Component Area Addressed: Introduction to Physics I covers fundamental laws of nature related to force and motion.
-Students learn methods of logical problem solving and the application of mathematics to the description of physical processes in the real world.
-It provides tools for predicting and relating complex natural phenomena based upon a small core of basic principles.
-It is the nationally standardized calculus-based first-year physics course for students of engineering, physics, and other natural sciences.
-As such, it addresses all 13 of the learning outcomes identified in the Spring, 2018 Lower-Division Academic Course Guide Manual developed by the THECB (hereinafter referred to as the ACGM).
-Examples of some of these outcomes are identified, when specifically referenced, in the discussion below.
+How Component Area Addressed: Introduction to Physics II covers fundamental laws of nature related to the electric and magnetic forces.
+The theory of electricity and magnetism is of fundamental importance to physics, engineering, and applied science.
+This theory was formulated in its present form by James Clerk Maxwell, and through the Maxwellian perspective, students learn to describe, explain, and predict the phenomena in the natural world and how the physical world impacts human experience.
+In so doing, students learn methods of logical problem solving and the application of mathematics to the description of physical processes.
+The topics and problem-solving skills taught in the course provide tools for predicting and relating complex natural phenomena based upon a small core of basic principles.
+This course is the nationally standardized calculus-based second term physics course for students of engineering, physics, and other natural sciences.
+As such, it addresses the learning outcomes identified in the Spring, 2018 Lower-Division Academic Course Guide Manual developed by the THECB (hereinafter referred to as the ACGM) for College Physics II lecture and lab. \Examples of some of these outcomes are identified, when specifically referenced, in the discussion below.